 —Hillary Clinton, October 11, 2016

-It’s 6 a.m. on August 9, 2017.
-On this day a year ago, presidential candidate Donald Trump suggested his supporters ought to assassinate Hillary Clinton if she won the presidency.
+On August 9, 2016, presidential candidate Donald Trump suggested his supporters ought to assassinate Hillary Clinton if she won the presidency.

 “And by the way, If [Hillary Clinton] gets to pick her [Supreme Court] judges, there’s nothing you can do, folks,” he told a crowd of sycophants at a rally.
 “Although the Second Amendment people, maybe there is.
 I don’t know.”

 On Facebook, legendary journalist Dan Rather wrote “this is a new low and unprecedented in the history of American presidential politics” and warned: “[A]nyone who still pretends this is a normal election of Republican against Democrat, history is watching.
 And I suspect its verdict will be harsh.”

 But by the next day, Trump’s call for his followers to kill the woman most of us expected to be the next president was forgotten.
 America had grown accustomed to Trump daily saying extreme, unimaginably reckless, irresponsible things that would’ve ended any other candidates’ campaign.

 Today, he isn’t just an erratic candidate subverting the norms of campaigns.
 Against all odds and all humanity, he’s the President* of the United States, subverting the norms of presidential leadership instead.